yalelibraryit/shelfscan/README.md

 2. Clone yalelibrary/accservices
 3. Clone yalelibrary/accservices-web

 Import all three projects into IntelliJ IDEA (or your favorite IDE).
+The project is set up as Maven multi-module project.

 Make sure that all the standard Java dependecies are installed (JDK, Maven, Microsoft JDBC driver).
 Install the JDBC driver through Maven.